Sign up to our Newsletter

 Stanford Law GRE

-Stanford Law’s class profile data shows no data points for students who submitted GRE scores.
-However, the ETS has an online tool to predict LSAT scores based on GRE scores.
-Using this tool, scoring 166 on each GRE section predicts a score of 172 (Stanford’s median score) on the LSAT.
+If you’d like to compare the GRE and the LSAT, the ETS has an online tool to predict LSAT scores based on GRE scores.
+Using this tool, scoring 167 on each GRE section predicts a score of 173 (Stanford’s median score) on the LSAT.

 Stanford Law School Personal Statement

-Writing law school personal statements can be challenging, but these tips can help your writing be more concise, creative, and compelling.
+Take a look at the tips below to help your writing be more concise, creative, and compelling.

 Brainstorm to Get Ideas